 Step 2: What will pop up next on your computer screen is a page providing you again with your claim registration number.
 (No one has seen your claim yet, and your claim is not approved.
 This is merely a claim registration number to get you inside the system.)
 You will be able to print this page for future reference.
 Stay on this page.
 Scroll down the page until you see the “Upload Claim Documentation” link.
 Click this link.
 You will now enter Step 3.

 Step 3: You will now see a new page.
 This page is the “points of evidence upload page.”
 This is where you will be able to upload your document attachments (points of evidence).
 You will need to enter your claim registration number from the Step 2 page (which will remain open, so that you can copy and paste your claim number from that page, if you wish, or simply type it in).
 You will also see spaces to type your first and last name.
 You must do this.
 Once you have entered your claim number, and first and last name, scroll down to the first point where you will be able to attach a document to upload.
 You will do this by hitting the “browse” button shown next to each item you will be uploading.

 Clicking on the “browse” button for each point of evidence will enable you to attach the required attachment file from your computer, wherever you are keeping it on your computer, and upload it to the system.
-(Underneath each upload box you will see a reference showing you what is required for either a Type 1 or a Type 2 claim, or for both types of claims.)
+(Underneath each upload box you will see a reference showing you what is required for a Type 1 claim.)
 You will do this for each file you need to upload...file by file.

 Once you are finished attaching all the files you need to upload, you will hit the “Submit” button at the bottom of the page.
 This will result in a page confirming that your documents have been received, and re-confirming your claim registration number.

-Your application process will then be completed if the uploads are successful, and you will be notified by ESIS of your claim’s status, once evaluated.
+Your application process will then be completed if the uploads are successful.

-To file your application online: go to the Type 1 electronic application
+To file your Type 1 application online, go to the Type 1 electronic application